 Image segmentation is a fundamental task in computer vision, and it has been widely applied in many areas.
 The goal of image segmentation is to assign a label to every pixel in an observed image, such that pixels with the same label share certain characteristics.
-Numerous image segmentation algorithms have been developed in the literature, such as thresholding \citep{otsu1979threshold}, $k$-means clustering \citep{dhanachandra2015image}, region-growing \citep{nock2004statistical}, and graph cuts \citep{boykov2006graph, boykov2001interactive}.
-However, over the past few years, image segmentation using deep neural networks (DNNs) has become a new-generation model that exhibits remarkable performance improvements \citep{long2015fully, badrinarayanan2017segnet, ronneberger2015u}.
+In the literature, numerous image segmentation algorithms have been developed based on thresholding \cite{otsu1979threshold}, region-growing \cite{nock2004statistical}, or graph cuts \cite{boykov2006graph, boykov2001interactive}.
+However, over the past few years, image segmentation using deep neural networks (DNNs) has become a popular model that exhibits remarkable performance improvements \cite{long2015fully, badrinarayanan2017segnet, ronneberger2015u}.

-Although a vast body of literature relates to DNN-based segmentation task methods, less attention has been paid to evaluating the statistical reliability of such segmentation results.
-In the absence of statistical reliability information, it is difficult to manage the risk of obtaining incorrect segmentation results.
-These false segmentation results can be harmful when they are used in high-stakes decision-making, such as medical diagnoses or automatic driving.
+Although a vast body of literature relates to DNN-based segmentation methods, less attention has been paid to evaluating the statistical reliability of the segmentation results.
+In the absence of statistical reliability, it is difficult to manage the risk of obtaining incorrect segmentation results, which might be harmful when they are used in high-stakes decision-making, such as medical diagnoses or automatic driving.
 Therefore, it is necessary to develop a \emph{valid} statistical inference method for data-driven DNN-based segmentation results that can properly control the risk of obtaining false positives.

-In this study, we interpret the segmentation results as hypotheses that are driven by DNN (called DNN-driven hypotheses) and employ a statistical hypothesis testing framework to quantify the reliability of DNN-based segmentation results.
-For example, in segmentation problems where an image is divided into object and background regions, we can quantify the reliability of the segmentation results based on the statistical significance of the difference in average pixel intensities between these two regions.
-Unfortunately, traditional statistical tests cannot be applied to this problem, because the hypothesis (segmentation result) itself is selected by the data.
-Traditional statistical tests are valid only when the hypothesis is predetermined independently of the data.
-Roughly speaking, if a hypothesis is selected by the data, the hypothesis will overfit the data; therefore, when assessing the reliability of the data-driven hypothesis, the bias needs to be properly corrected.

-The main contribution of this study is that it introduces the \emph{conditional selective inference (SI)} approach for testing the reliability of data-driven DNN-based segmentation.
-The basic idea behind conditional SI is to perform statistical inference under the condition that the hypothesis is selected.
-The conditional SI approach has been demonstrated as effective in the context of feature selection, such as in Lasso \citep{lee2016exact}.
-In this study, in order to introduce conditional SI for DNN-based segmentation, we develop a novel SI algorithm based on the homotopy method.
-This enables us to derive the exact (non-asymptotic) conditional sampling distribution of the DNN-driven hypothesis.